ldeluigi/conway-sim/README.md

 ### Setting up
 - First, you need to download and install Java JRE, which can be found here: https://java.com/en/download/
-- Second, you need to download the project .jar file from this repository, also direct link can be found here: LINK_PLACEHOLDER
+- Second, you need to download the project .jar file from this repository, also direct link can be found here: https://github.com/ldeluigi/conway-sim/releases

 ### Configuration
 - Configuration is pretty straightforward, you just need to run: